START-Hack/SUNRISE_STARTHACK23/README.md

 ## <p align="center"> Further Information: </p>

 We have our custom made Middleware with which we have full control of the whole TV Environment.
-On top of that our clients are build 100% within our team and establish a websocket connection to our Middlware.
+On top of that our clients are build 100% within our team and all the clients do establish a websocket connection to our Middlware.
 This Websocket connection is bi-directional.
-Our Middleware can actively send data to connected clients where the clients can also send data to the backend (and other clients).
+Our Middleware can actively send data to connected clients where the clients can also send data to the backend (and other clients trough the middleware).

 Besides that we have Google Dataflow Pipelines which are processing in realtime live sports data.
 We know when a Goal, Foul, Period change happends.
 At the moment we'r not doing too much with this data.
-This is an opportunity!

 ## <p align="center"> Judging Criteria: </p>